bnreplah/Veracode-Best-Practices/README.md

 - Ensure the right language is used in the development process
 - Use appropriate mapping for testing purposes

+Optionally, you can consider using email lists for notifications attached to the application profiles or attached to a service account, so that those in the email list will get the notifications directed for that service account, or recieve notifications around the application profile events.
+There are other notification controls related to assignment that can also be leveraged.
+You can also configure a notification service on a server that could be triggered by the email automation to then send out more enriched internal emails.

+Review the roles and permission controls that you have access to limit and scope, to potentially create any [custom roles](https://docs.veracode.com/r/c_role_permissions#custom-roles) if needed.

 ### Code and Build ###

 #### Best Practices ####